-If you anticipate that your income tax rates will be substantially different in 2019, it may be worthwhile to shift income and expenses between 2018 and 2019, where feasible.
-For example, in 2019, the combined federal / provincial tax rate on non-eligible dividends will increase by 0.58 to 0.97 percentage points, depending on the province.
+If you anticipate that your income tax rates will be substantially different in 2020, it may be worthwhile to shift income and expenses between 2019 and 2020, where feasible.

-You may also expect that your tax rate could increase in 2019 if, for example, you plan to return to work, or expect to receive deferred compensation or exercise stock options.
+For example, you may expect that your tax rate could increase in 2020 if you plan to return to work, or expect to receive deferred compensation or exercise stock options.

-If you expect your income tax rate will increase in 2019, you may wish to realize income in 2018 by taking steps such as selling investments with a capital gain, exercising stock options or taking bonuses, where feasible, in 2018 rather than 2019.
-It may also make sense to defer deductible expenses until 2019 where possible.
+If you expect your income tax rate will increase in 2020, you may wish to realize income in 2019 by taking steps such as selling investments with a capital gain, exercising stock options or taking bonuses in 2019 rather than 2020, where feasible.
+It may also make sense to defer deductible expenses until 2020 where possible.